 States with no reciprocity

 These states have no reciprocity with other states.
 They require you to meet the full education and testing requirements to get your real estate license.
-However, some qualifications may allow you to waive real estate continuing education requirements.
+Some qualifications may allow you to waive certain education requirements.

 California

-California offers no reciprocity or waivers.
-You must meet all education requirements to get your CA real estate license.
+California offers no reciprocity or waivers (California DRE).
+You must meet all education requirements to get your California real estate license.

 Hawaii